High Blood Pressure: Kids Can Have It, Too

 when the heart relaxes.

-The American Academy of Pediatrics (AAP) recommends children and teens (older than
+The American Academy of Pediatrics (AAP) recommends that children ages 3 years and

-3 years of age) have blood pressure screenings at their yearly well-child visit.
-Blood
+older and teens have a blood pressure screening at their yearly well-child visit.

-pressure should be checked in all children and teens older than 3 years of age at
+Blood pressure should be checked in all children and teens older than 3 years of age

-blood pressure, have kidney disease, diabetes, or a history of aortic arch obstruction
+Have kidney disease, diabetes, or a history of aortic arch blockage or coarctation.

 Your child's healthcare provider will evaluate your child's blood pressure based on